 - Your lack of sleep is harming your personal relationships

-At Spark Sleep Solutions, we can coordinate with your doctors and medical insurance to conveniently and quickly test for the possibility of sleep apnea.
-Put your mind at ease by seeing one of our sleep apnea doctors in one of our five Bay Area locations.
+At Spark Sleep Solutions, we will coordinate with your doctors and medical insurance to conveniently and quickly test for the possibility of sleep apnea.
+And with five Bay Area locations in Santa Cruz, San Jose, San Ramon, Los Gatos, and Sunnyville, a nearby visit to one of our sleep apnea doctors will put your mind at ease.